readbeyond/aeneas/wiki/INSTALL.md

 Do not worry if you see warnings about UTF-8 input and output encoding.

-If one of the tests fails, it is often because a program or module has not been added correctly to the system path (i.e., Python, eSpeak or FFmpeg).
+If one of the tests fails, it is often because a program or package has not been added correctly to the system path (i.e., Python, eSpeak or FFmpeg).

 Congratulations, you completed the installation of **aeneas**!